A numerical-continuation-enhanced flexible boundary condition scheme applied to Mode I and Mode III fracture: Results

 We first consider a toy model of anti-plane Mode III fracture posed on a triangular lattice with lattice constant equal to unity and atoms interacting according to a nearest neighbour pair potential.
 The total energy is thus of the form

 where

 The resulting material properties are reported in Table~\ref{tab:toy}, including the shear modulus, the surface energy and the Griffith prediction for the critical stress intensity factor $K_G$.

-To investigate domain size effects, we consider computational domains of different sizes, each geometrically represented by ball of radius $R$ around the origin.
+To investigate domain size effects, we consider computational domains of different sizes, each geometrically represented by ball of radius $R$ around the origin {\cb (we refer to Figures \ref{fig:regions} and \ref{fig:regions_ff} for visual insight)}.
 The three choice of radii are (1) $R=32$, (2) $R=64$ and (3) $R=128$.
-The fully atomistic Region I is chosen to consists of all atoms with
+The fully atomistic Region {\cb 1} is chosen to consists of all atoms with

-where $R_{\rm out} = 2.1$ corresponds to the width of the annulus of atoms in the far field (Region III), and $R_{\phi} = 1.1$ corresponds to the interaction radius, specifying the width of the annulus of atoms in the interfacial Region II.
+where $R_{\rm out} = 2.1$ corresponds to the width of the annulus of atoms in the far field (Region {\cb 3}), and $R_{\phi} = 1.1$ corresponds to the interaction radius, specifying the width of the annulus of atoms in the interfacial Region {\cb 2}.
 As a result in each scheme (1)~$N_1 = 3003$, (2)~$N_1 = 13402$ and (3)~$N_1 = 56500$, respectively.